Poor Papa

-Poor Papa is a 1927 animated short subject film, produced and directed by Walt Disney.
+Poor Papa is a 1927 animated short subject film, produced and directed by Walt Disney that was released in 1928.
 The cartoon is the first produced Oswald cartoon, featuring Oswald the Lucky Rabbit, a character that Disney and Ub Iwerks created for Universal Pictures and Charles B. Mintz.
 Oswald would later serve as the basis for the Mickey Mouse film series.
 This was the first Oswald short made but the twenty-first Oswald short to be released.

 Plot

 Oswald paces nervously outside a room where his wife is giving birth.
 A succession of storks fly over the house and drop numerous babies down the chimney.
 The doctor exits the birthing room, congratulates Oswald and begins to count a large number on his fingers.
 Oswald stops him and rushes into the room to see his wife in bed with more than 30 babies.

 On Saturday night, Oswald washes the children in a barrel and, tying them together, runs the string of them through a wringer and hangs them up to dry.
 A number of children are playing outside the house.
 Inside, many children are engaging in destructive activities such as jumping on a piano keyboard, sawing the legs off a table and boring holes in the furniture.
 Oswald is trying to churn butter but is annoyed by the children's antics.
 He grabs one and spanks him, but the child runs away and thumbs his nose at Oswald.
 Another child drops a bar of soap, upon which Oswald slips and falls.
 Fed up, he grabs a rifle and climbs on the roof.
 He puts up a "NO VACANCIES" sign.
 Seeing more storks approaching carrying babies, he shoots at them and drives them away.
 One drops its load of babies and they falls through the chimney before Oswald can prevent it.
 He ties a knot in the chimney, then laughs as the storks are unable to use the chimney, not seeing them drop the babies into the house's open water tank.
 He turns on the tap to fill a pot and is taken aback when numerous babies pour out of the tap.